Impacting learning within your alternative provision

 EDClass’ teaching and support staff can work with your learners to raise their attainment levels, and improve standards and this, in turn, will increase attendance across your school and MAT.
 We have a bank of over 17,000 lessons available in a range of subjects including, but not limited to:

 • English Language & Literature

-• Functional Skills for English, Mathematics & ICT
+• Functional Skills in English, mathematics & ICT

 A comprehensive breakdown of everything a student has completed, attempted or struggled with, can be accessed instantly.

-Students give feedback upon their learning whether in class, at home, in isolation, offsite, reintegrating or in exclusion.
-Students constantly evaluate their performance, learning, knowledge and understanding in the topics and individual learning pathways set.
+Students give feedback on their learning whether in class, at home, in isolation, off-site, reintegrating or in exclusion.
+Students constantly evaluate their performance, learning, knowledge and understanding of the topics and individual learning pathways set.